sourcegraph/about/handbook/engineering/security/index.md

 On the security team, we work by planning, tracking, and reviewing - creating a feedback mechansim targeting our own continuous improvement based on the things we learn.

-### Positions
+### Principles

-1. Goals are something we strive for, we will track and communicate progress towards them.
+1. [Goals](https://about.sourcegraph.com/company/goals/guidelines) are something we strive for, whilst tracking and communicating progress.
 2. A work item is a piece of work (e.g., writing code, hiring a new teammate) that makes progress toward achieving a goal.
 3. Releases may be made up of N workitems, that may impact Y goals.
-Whilst this is true, Sourcegraph needs to communicate both internally and externally progress towards those goals.
+Whilst this is true, we communicate both internally and externally progress towards those goals.
-4. Security by its various nature has public work items (main repo) and private workitems (security repo).
+4. Security by its various nature has public work items ([main repo](https://github.com/sourcegraph/sourcegraph) and private workitems ([security repo](https://github.com/sourcegraph/security-issues/)).
 Over time workitems should move from the private repository to the public repository once they can be made public.
 The ideal goal state is the lack of a private security repository.

 ### Planning

 1. We plan iterations and features prior to their execution, in a team planning session.
+2. We set one or more goals for the interation.
-2. We right RFCs and solicit feedback *prior* to the start of an interation.
+3. We write RFCs and solicit feedback ideally, prior to the start of an iteration, but especially with forethought in mind.
-3. We hold weekly team syncs and [track them here](https://docs.google.com/document/d/1l-JyN-hol2G6YXNqPsJsIgN2z3aZEzOW4-Julu4xthI).
+4. We hold weekly team syncs and [track them here](https://docs.google.com/document/d/1l-JyN-hol2G6YXNqPsJsIgN2z3aZEzOW4-Julu4xthI).
-4. We report on our status and progress weekly in [tracking issues](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Atracking+label%3Ateam%2Fsecurity), and radiate communication.
+5. We report on our status and progress weekly in [tracking issues](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Atracking+label%3Ateam%2Fsecurity), and radiate communication.

 ### Tracking